-The Red Cross provided assistance with temporary housing, food, clothing and comfort kits with toiletry items, information about recovery services and health and mental health services to 172 individuals,
+The Red Cross assisted 118 individuals, including over a dozen residents that were displaced by a fire in their apartment building in Uptown last Monday, October 14.
+Our volunteers helped 83 adults and 35 children with temporary housing, food, clothing and comfort kits with toiletry items, information about recovery services and health and mental health services.

 About the American Red Cross of Chicago & Northern Illinois: